RedHatOfficial/ansible-role-redhat_satellite6_installation/README.md

 Notes
 -----------

-This role will take a while to run depending on the number of repositories to sync.
+This role will take some time to run depending on the number of repositories set to sync.

 License